What is a liver scan?

 You may need this scan if you have liver disease.
 Your healthcare provider may use

 the scan to see how well your treatment is working.
-Or he or she can see how the disease
+Or they can see how the disease

-Your healthcare provider may have other reasons to recommend a liver scan.
+Your healthcare provider may have other reasons to advise a liver scan.

 What are the risks of a liver scan?